chatojavier/realtime-bus-tracker/README.md

 In this case I used the API from MapBox.
 A service of web maps with a free version.
 Using open data from the Boston city goverment, I was able to create markers that show us the live locations of the city's buses.
 I colored each bus line with diferent color so that they can be easier to differentiate.

+You could see this app working in this link: [https://chatojavier.github.io/realtime-bus-tracker/](https://chatojavier.github.io/realtime-bus-tracker/)

 ## Instalation

 If you want to use this code, just download or clone this repository.